 - 1 teaspoon garlic powder (or onion powder)

 - ¼ cup sour cream

 - ½ cup shredded Colby Jack cheese, divided (¼ cup mixed with the potatoes and ¼ cup for toppings)

-- ½ cup bacon bits, divided (¼ cup mixed with the potatoes and a ¼ cup for toppings)
+- ½ cup divided bacon bits or 6 strips of cooked bacon crumbled into pieces (¼ cup mixed with the potatoes and a ¼ cup for toppings)